Racket Girls

 Racket Girls (also called Blonde Pickup and Pin Down Girls) is an American film noir crime film, directed by Robert C. Dertano and released in 1951 by Screen Classics.

 Plot

-Umberto Scalli (Timothy Farrell) is a small-time gangster who acts as a manager for women's wrestling in order to cover his involvement in many crime rings, including racketeering, bookmaking, and prostitution.
+In the seedy underbelly of 1950s Los Angeles, Umberto Scalli is a small-time gangster who acts as a manager for women's wrestling in order to cover his involvement in many crime rings, including racketeering, bookmaking, and prostitution.
 He must dodge both police investigations and the local mob, to which he owes $35,000.
+Deep in debt to the mob for $35,000, Scalli finds himself squeezed between police investigations and dangerous collectors.
+He takes on the contract of Peaches Page, an up-and-coming wrestler, in order to drum up business.